A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 Calm Over Perfect

 I'll close where I started, because the through-line matters more than any individual product.
 My goal isn't clear skin.
-My goal is an even skin tone, because that's what reads as a clean face, and that's a goal I can actually reach with rosacea, instead of the impossible one the internet kept selling me.
+My goal is an even skin tone, because that's what reads as a clean face, and that's a goal you can actually reach with rosacea-prone skin, instead of the impossible one the internet kept selling me.

 The two-step cleanse and the dampened face-only towel are the foundation.
 Daily tinted SPF is the daily defense.
 Azelaic acid, in the form of an OTC serum I trust, is the active that does the quiet long-term work.
 Calm cream over the top to support the barrier.
 A fade serum for the leftover sunspots from years of less careful sun habits.